cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 The Algorithm Key Pair (AKP) Type is used to express Public and Private Keys for use with Algorithms.
 When this key type is used the "alg" JSON Web Key Parameter or COSE Key Common Parameter is REQUIRED.

+The concept of public and private information classes for key pairs originates from {{Section 8.1 of RFC7517}}.

 The "pub" parameter contains a public key, this parameter contains public information and is REQUIRED.
-The "priv" parameter contains a private key, sometimes called a secret key, this parameter contains private information.
-The concept of public and private information classes originates from {{Section 8.1 of RFC7517}}.
+The label(s) for private information is dependent on the "alg" parameter.
+Typically, a single "priv" parameter is necessary to express the private information needed to represent a private key.
+When registering new algorithms, use of multiple labels for private information is NOT RECOMMENDED.

-The "pub" and "priv" parameters contain byte strings in a format specified by the "alg" value.
+The public and private information classes contain byte strings in a format specified by the "alg" value.
-The values of "pub" and "priv" MAY have additional structure or length checks depending on the associated "alg" parameter and its requirements.
+These classes MAY have additional structure or length checks depending on the associated "alg" parameter and its requirements.

-When AKP keys are expressed in JWK, "pub" and "priv" are base64url encoded.
+When AKP keys are expressed in JWK, values for the public and private information classes are base64url encoded.

 This document requests the registration of the following key types in {{-IANA.jose}}: